mage-os/generate-mirror-repo-js/README.md

 ```

 ## TODO
-* Improve performance of package generation, maybe by switching to https://www.nodegit.org/api/libgit_2/
+* Improve performance of package generation without using significantly more memory.
+  Maybe this can be done by switching to https://www.nodegit.org/api/libgit_2/
+  Note: this has a low priority, as for my purposes it currently is "fast enough".

 ## Copyright 2022 Vinai Kopp